Struggling With Temptation?

-But in general we tend to admire people who overcome temptation, who struggle with their demons and manage to do the right thing.
-That seems like strength of will, something we’d like to emulate, and to encourage in our children.
+But in general, we tend to admire people who overcome temptation, who struggle with their demons, and manage to do the right thing.
+That seems like the strength of will, something we’d like to emulate and encourage in our children.

 Over two thousand years ago, the Greek philosopher Aristotle took a strikingly uncompromising attitude towards temptation.
 A truly virtuous person, said Aristotle, would not even be tempted to do the wrong thing.
 You don’t need self-control to keep you on the straight and narrow if you fully embrace the value of doing what’s right.
 So people who successfully struggle to overcome temptation are not as admirable as those who simply sail through and do the right thing with ease.

 It’s hard to sympathise with Aristotle’s views.
 For one thing, if you’re battling temptation, being reminded that you’re less than saintly isn’t exactly encouraging.
 And for another, what about the fact that some people live much more stressful, demanding lives than others, often through no fault of their own?
 Surely we can recognise the moral achievement of someone who restrains herself from stealing food when she’s starving, compared to the well-fed person who isn’t even tempted to steal?

 The twentieth-century thinker Philippa Foot reinvented Aristotle for the contemporary world, by cutting her way through this knot of ideas.
 She pointed out that we sympathise with people whose difficult situations tempt them to do wrong much more than with people who are tempted because of weakness in their character.
 Hunger is a more sympathetic plight than greed.